Alcohol and Postpartum Depression

 - Depression in later years

 - An increased risk of alcohol abuse

 Save Two Lives with One Call

 Getting help for addiction to alcohol and postpartum depression may seem difficult.
 Motherhood brings in a variety of challenges which could impact both the mother and her family.
-Release the shame and connect with a treatment expert to free yourself from addiction.
-Treatment experts will guide you to safe facilities ideal for mothers and provide support in judgement-free spaces.
-Treatment experts consider financial options for mothers who need help, a mother’s nutritional needs, and the value of communal support.
-Contact an expert today to save yourself from addiction and provide your child with the full range of care needed for optimal development.
+Release the shame and connect with a treatment provider to free yourself from addiction.
+Treatment providers will guide you to safe facilities ideal for mothers and provide support in judgement-free spaces.
+Rehab professionals consider financial options for mothers who need help, a mother’s nutritional needs, and the value of communal support.
+Contact a dedicated treatment provider today to save yourself from addiction and provide your child with the full range of care needed for optimal development.

 Make a decision that will change your life.Find a Center

 He took control.
 You can too.See Jerry's Story

 Connect with a treatment professional 24/7.
 All calls are free and confidential.